Pratar/GIOS/README_clean.md

 ### Q: What kinds of problems can GIOS solve?
 **A:** Almost any problem!
 Planning, writing, decision-making, project management, personal problems - if you can think of it, GIOS can help.

-### Q: How does GIOS get better over time?
-**A:** GIOS learns from each solution and improves its approach while maintaining quality standards.
-It gets smarter without breaking what already works.

-### Q: What if my problem is very complex?
-**A:** That's exactly what GIOS is designed for!
-It breaks complex problems into manageable pieces and ensures all parts work together properly.

-### Q: Can GIOS handle conflicting requirements?
-**A:** Yes!
-GIOS specializes in finding solutions that satisfy all requirements without compromise.

-## Technical Foundation (Simplified)

-GIOS uses three key quality checks to ensure reliable solutions:

-### Structural Integrity
-- **Elemental rules** - Basic structural requirements are met
-- **Bias prevention** - Solutions work fairly for all groups
-- **Traceability** - Every decision can be explained and tracked
-- **Dependency management** - All parts work together logically

-### Complete Coverage
-- **Domain coverage** - All relevant aspects are considered
-- **Cluster cohesion** - Related elements are properly grouped
-- **Growth control** - System doesn't become too complex
-- **Link budgets** - Information flows efficiently

-### Glossary Completeness
-- **Clear terminology** - No ambiguous or confusing language
-- **Complete catalog** - All concepts are properly defined
-- **Bidirectional navigation** - Easy to find related information
-- **Readability optimization** - Language is clear and accessible

 ## How GIOS Works - Visual Guide